Graduate Policies and Procedures

 - during which they are taking courses, or taking examinations, required in his/her degree program.

 - in which he/she requires guidance in the preparation of a thesis or dissertation required in his/her degree program.
-Additionally, a thesis/dissertation student must complete in a total of at least three thesis or dissertation (semester credit) hours prior to graduating.

 - have paid all required fees in the semester in which he/she plans to graduate.